-An allergy is an overly sensitive (hypersensitive) disorder of immune system.
+An allergy (allergies) is an overly sensitive (hypersensitive) disorder of immune system.
 If you are allergic, your immune system responds to your triggers in an abnormal way.

 These triggers are called allergen or antigen.
 Antigens include pollen, dust mites, mold spores, pet dander, food, insect stings, and medicines.